laroche/tastyworks-pnl/README.md

   of the transaction
 - __pnl__: pnl for tax payments for this transaction based on FIFO
 - __eur_amount__: 'amount - fees' converted into Euro currency
-- __amount__:  as given from Tastyworks
+- __amount__: transaction amount in USD
-- __fees__: cost of transaction that needs to be subtracted from amount
+- __fees__: cost of transaction in USD that needs to be subtracted from amount
-- __eurusd__: official eurusd conversion rate for the transaction date from bundesbank.de
+- __eurusd__: official eurusd conversion rate for this transaction date from bundesbank.de
 - __quantity__: number of buys or sells
 - __asset__: what is bought (stock symbol or something like 'SPY P310 20-12-18' for an option
 - __symbol__: base asset that is traded.
 This is included to be able to generate summary overviews